jaz303/dotfiles/etc/nvim/README.md

 ### Window Stuff

-  - M-0 should jump to Neotree (and open it if not visible)
-  - maybe a command
-  - M-= should resize all content windows to equal width
-  - Does Neotree open-in-split need an auto-focus option?
   - Ability to cycle Neotree through files/docsyms/git/buffers (or maybe distinct command for each?)
   - Attempting to open file from Neotree into non-existent window should cause creation of a new split.